-These bold-flavored collard greens are a Southern staple.
-Whipping cream, onion, and garlic make this easy-prep side dish sing.
+These bold-flavor collard greens are a Southern staple.
+Onion, garlic, and whipping cream make this easy-prep side dish sing.

 No Southern Thanksgiving potluck is complete without at least one green bean casserole.
-This classic version is topped with dried breadcrumbs and diced pimento.
+This classic version is topped with dried bread crumbs and diced pimiento.

 Jazz up your corn dish this year by preparing it in true South Louisiana style.
-This maque choux recipe gives corn an extra kick with the addition of onion, tomato, and sweet pepper.
+This Maque Choux recipe gives corn an extra kick via onion, tomato, and sweet pepper.

 Loaded with fresh cranberries, this crisp salad gets a Southern twist with a sprinkling of toasted pecans.

-This sweet casserole comes out of the oven warm and bubbly.
+This Sweet Potato Casserole comes out of the oven warm and bubbly.
 Vanilla, brown sugar, and chopped pecans make it irresistible.